...

 What Does "Shared With You" Mean on TikTok?

-TikTok’s “Shared With You” tag is a way of highlighting videos that were sent to you through the app, usually via direct message or sometimes shared through your contacts.
-When a video carries that label, it is basically TikTok’s way of saying, “Hey, this content was recommended by someone you know.”
+TikTok’s “Shared With You” tag highlights videos that were sent to you, usually through direct messages or sometimes through your contacts.
+When you see this label, it’s TikTok’s way of saying, “Hey, someone you know thought this video was worth sharing.”

 What does shared with you mean on TikTok profile views?

-On TikTok, “Shared with you” under a profile name or on the “Suggested” section indicates that the user’s videos have been shared with you or that you have shared content with them
+When “Shared With You” appears under a profile or in the suggested section, it means the user’s videos have been shared with you or vice versa.

 What does shared with you mean on TikTok suggested friends?

-On TikTok, “Shared with you” in the suggested friends section means that someone you may know has shared one of their videos with you, or you have shared content with each other.
+If the label appears in the Suggested Friends section, it indicates that someone you may know has shared one of their videos with you, or you’ve shared content with each other.

 How Does TikTok Determine What Is “Shared With You”?

-The most common trigger is when someone sends you a video through TikTok’s messaging system.
-If a friend taps the share button on a video and sends it directly to you, TikTok marks it as shared.
+The most common trigger is a friend sending you a video through TikTok’s messaging system.
+When someone taps the share button and sends it directly to you, TikTok marks it as shared.

 Why Does TikTok Use the “Shared With You” Label?

-- To Make the Experience Feel More Personal: TikTok knows that videos recommended by friends are more likely to be watched.
-So when you see that a friend sent you a video, you are naturally more curious and inclined to check it out.
+Videos shared by friends are more likely to catch your attention.
+When you see a friend send a video, you’re naturally more curious and inclined to watch.

-If someone constantly sends you videos you are not interested in, you can mute their messages or block them on TikTok.
-This won’t necessarily remove the “Shared With You” tag, but it does reduce the chance of those videos clogging your inbox.
+If someone keeps sending videos you don’t want, mute their messages or block them on TikTok.
+This won’t remove the label entirely, but it reduces unwanted content in your inbox.

 Clear Your Watch History

-TikTok uses your activity to decide what to show.
-Clearing your watch history occasionally can reset some of those recommendations and remove repeated patterns in your feed.
+TikTok uses your activity to suggest content.
+Clearing your watch history occasionally can reset recommendations and prevent repeated patterns in your feed.

 How to Make the Most of the “Shared With You” Feature